polyseam/cronx/README.md

 ### usage

+> [!WARNING]
+> cronx uses 0-based indexing for days of the week, where 0 is Sunday and 6 is
+> Saturday, unlike the 1-based indexing used by Deno.cron()

 ```bash
 cronx 'echo hello world from the future' -n "every tuesday at 3pm"
 # ?
 Do you want to schedule 'echo hello world from the future' to run 'At 3:00 PM on Tuesday'?
 (Y/n) ›